AGC refers City Harvest case to Court of Appeal

 "If the Court of Appeal answers the questions referred in accordance with the prosecution’s submissions, the prosecution intends to request that the Court of Appeal exercises its powers under section 397(5) to reinstate the appellants’ original convictions under section 409 of the Penal Code and make necessary and consequential orders in relation to the sentences given."

-A day after the High Court delivered its decision, Law Minister K Shanmugam said that the AGC told the Government they were appealing, and gave their reasons for why the sentence was low.
-"And the Government believed that the original sentences were too low as well," said Mr Shanmugam on Saturday.
+A day after the High Court delivered its decision, Law Minister K Shanmugam said that the AGC told the Government they were appealing.
+"And the Government believed that the original (State Court) sentences were too low as well," said Mr Shanmugam on Saturday.

 Kong had his eight-year jail term cut to three-and-a-half years on Friday.
 Former fund manager Chew Eng Han's six-year sentence was lowered to three years and four months, while deputy pastor Tan Ye Peng had his original five-and-a-half-year sentence reduced to three years and two months.